 Who protects the rights of British Citizens living in the EU?

 The European Commission is responsible for monitoring implementation of rights for British citizens who are resident in the EU.
-Complaints can be made through their online portal.

 The EFTA Surveillance Authority has responsibility in Iceland, Liechtenstein and Norway.